Why Is Lakshmi Puja Celebrated on Diwali

 Regional Variations of Lakshmi Puja During Diwali

-• In West Bengal, Diwali night is celebrated as Kali Puja instead of Lakshmi.
+• In West Bengal, Kali Puja is celebrated on the same day as Diwali.

 • In Maharashtra and South India, rituals vary with regional chants, offerings, and local customs, but the essence—inviting divine prosperity—remains common.